44 Types Of Beans: Top Varieties To Grow At Home

-The common bean, Phaseolus vulgaris, contains over 400 types of beans and who knows how many cultivars.
+There are over 400 common beans (Phaseolus vulgaris) and who knows how many cultivars.
 With so many different types of beans, it’s difficult to know where to begin!
 Especially if you’re tight on space in the garden, then it may be a hard task to narrow down which will perform best in your area and which will provide you with the harvest you’re looking for.

-Beans come in many different shapes and sizes, such as wax beans, broad beans, butter beans, pole beans, runner beans, yardlong beans, and bush beans.
-For brevity’s sake, we’ll discuss what you would generally sell as a bean in the grocery store instead of including lentils, cocoa beans, and green peas – which are all considered legumes like beans!
+Beans come in many different varieties, such as wax beans, broad beans, butter beans, pole beans, runner beans, yardlong beans, and bush beans.
+For brevity’s sake, we’ll discuss what you would generally buy in the grocery store instead of including lentils, cocoa beans, and green peas!

-Cooked beans can be found in Middle Eastern dishes.
-Canned chickpeas or garbanzo beans are the main ingredients in hummus.
-They can also be found in Italy in pasta dishes and minestrone soup.
+The combination of bean and rice dishes makes a delicious meal and a complete protein.
+They both lower cholesterol and blood sugar.
+You’ll find cooked beans in Middle Eastern dishes.
+Canned chickpeas are the main ingredient in hummus.
+Find them in pasta dishes and minestrone.
 In Latin America, refried beans and a multitude of other bean dishes are staples.

-In the United States, baked beans are a popular southern side, as well as bean salads.
-Not only are they found in savory dishes but also in desserts in Japan, China, and Hawaii, where many dishes feature sweetened adzuki bean paste.
+In the United States, baked beans are a popular southern side, along with bean salads.
+They are also used in desserts in Japan, China, and Hawaii, where many dishes feature sweetened adzuki bean paste.
 Soybeans can also be turned into a dairy substitute known as soy milk.
 And we can’t forget to mention the ever-popular mung bean soup!

 The benefits of growing your own beans are pretty much countless, but a major pro is the fact that common beans are easily stored.
-String beans are delicious when eaten raw but can also be turned into canned beans or frozen.
-So many beans are suitable for drying, giving you multiple years of storage life.
-Dried beans can be soaked and cooked in soups and stews quite easily.
+String beans are delicious when eaten raw but can also be frozen, or turned into canned beans.
+So many beans are suitable for drying, giving you multiple years of storage.
+Dried beans can be soaked and cooked in soups and stews too.

 Green beans and string beans are the most common beans for fresh eating.
-Some fava beans and mung beans are also excellent for fresh eating.
+Some fava beans and mung beans are also great when eaten fresh.
 Many green beans rarely make it into the house because they’re so delicious right off the plant!
-They’re perfect for steaming, sauteeing, canning, and freezing.
+They’re perfect for steaming, sauteing, canning, and freezing.

 Blue Lake 274

-With exceptional flavor and tenderness, this green bean is excellent for fresh eating as well as freezing for longer-term storage.
+With exceptional flavor and tenderness, this green bean is exceptionally good for fresh eating as well as freezing for longer-term storage.
 Snag some Blue Lake 274 Bush Bean seeds from Botanical Interests!
 This is a great container variety for small space gardeners.

 Each pod is roughly 5 to 6 inches long at full maturity, and produces white beans that are perfectly paired when sauteed with garlic.
 Their disease resistance means you’ll have large harvests of beans you can eat fresh, or dry and store for later.

-This green bean is considered an early producer providing fresh beans in only 50 days!
-Contender Bush Bean seeds produce beans with delicious, intense flavor and are easy to grow.
-This stringless variety was developed by growers in 1949 and has been a favorite among bean cultivators ever since.
+This green bean is considered an early producer, providing fresh beans in only 50 days!
+Contender Bush Bean seeds grow beans with delicious, intense flavor.
+They’re aren’t hard to cultivate either.
+This stringless variety was developed by growers in 1949, and has been a favorite among bean horticulturalists ever since.

 Resistance to mosaic virus and mildews is what makes this plant so successful.
-From Contender, you can expect continuous harvests of beans, and tons of purple flowers throughout the season.
+From Contender, you can expect continuous harvests, and tons of purple flowers throughout the season.
 You can eat them right off the plant, or cook them in your kitchen.
-Either way, you’ll love growing them.
+Either way, you’ll love them.

 The Ferrari Bush Bean produces tender, crisp, and delicious fuzz-free pods that are glossy and smooth to the touch.
 This variety is a heavy producer, and has no problems with anthracnose, or mosaic virus.

 The plants produced from these beans are smaller than most, making them great for grow bags and larger containers.
-They produce heavily throughout the season, ensuring you’re always stocked up on beans!
+They grow up to 16 inches season, meaning you can grow them if your space is a porch or a patio.
+Grow Ferrari for ensuring you’re always stocked up on beans!

-French filet beans are best served sauteed or steamed very lightly, to preserve their delicious crunch.
+French filet beans are best cooked very lightly, to preserve their delicious crunch.
 You can keep them at their roughly 4 inch length, or cut them into smaller pieces, but their tenderness may be more evident in smaller pieces.
 Plant these seeds and you’ll have lovely delicate beans in just two months.

 The Gold Rush Bush Bean variety produces large crops of golden-white pods known for holding their tender texture and delicate flavor longer than other snap beans.
 This is a great plant for gardeners who like to add color and interest to their annual veggies.
 It’s resistant to curly top and mosaic viruses.